hmilbourne/markdown-cv/index.md

 + Performed qualitative analyses to examine teachers’ understanding of mathematical and linguistic complexity within algebra problems
 + Assisted in creation of HLT’s that include both mathematics and linguistic development
 + Will prepare a report for publication

+`Aug 2014-Aug 2015`
+__Research Assistant__

+San Diego State University

+*Project Title:* Knowledge Shifts in the Mathematics Classroom: The Roles of Students and Teachers

+*Funded By:* Israeli Science Foundation, Grants No. 1057/12; 438/15

++ Collected video data in a classroom setting
++ Helped analyze data from student interviews
++ Assisted in the creation and collection of student interviews

+`Aug 2013-Aug 2015`
+__Research Assistant__

+San Diego State University

+*Project Title:*

+*Funded BY:*

++ Designed and tested a national assessment on Linear Algebra topics
++ Assisted in the development of inquiry oriented materials for Linear Algebra
++ Performed qualitative analyses of teachers implementing the materials in their classrooms
++ Conducted interviews with linear algebra students in the course of developing the assessment
++ Developed and implemented a survey form of the assessment at several different institutions across the US

+`Aug 2013-Aug 2014`
+__Research Assistant__

+San Diego State University

+*Project Title:* Characteristcs of Successful Programs in College Calculus

+*Funded By:* NSF DRL Award (#0910240)

++ Performed qualitative analyses of results from nation wide survey on the state of college calculus
++ Co-authored a chapter in the MAA notes volume about the project

 ## Collegiate Teaching Experience